 One reason metal panels are being used in new and creative manners in modern designs is their visual appeal.
 Using steel, aluminum, zinc or copper, panels can be molded and shaped into a range of finishes that when in the proper hands, can direct sight lines, create unique shadows, and allow the designer to get creative without the normal restrictions of traditional residential siding.

-While some contemporary designs exclusively use metal siding as their exterior façade, others use the natural cooler finish of steel to compliment other materials on the exterior of the building.
+While some contemporary designs exclusively use metal siding as their exterior façade, others use the natural cooler finish of steel to complement other materials on the exterior of the building.
 Combining natural steel colors with products like concrete or wood highlights the textures of each material in a minimal and complementary manner.

 Types of Metal Panels Being Used in Contemporary Homes

 While metal panels offer a nearly unlimited range of panel profiles, in current designs a few styles are standing out from the pack.
-Panels traditionally used for commercial projects like box rib panels, all purpose panels (like Tuff Rib or Delta Rib), and industrial looks like Platte River are being used in creative manners, most new designs fall within a few key panel types.
+Panels traditionally used for commercial projects like box rib panels, all-purpose panels (like Tuff Rib or Delta Rib), and industrial looks like Platte River are being used in creative manners, most new designs fall within a few key panel types.

 Standing Seam Panels

 Standing seam, or standing rib panels, have traditionally been used in roofing applications due to their high performance and clean lines.
 Standing seam panels used concealed fasteners that hide the screws beneath the panel, making them especially appealing for the detail-orientated designer.
 What began as a roofing panel has recently morphed into a vertical siding panel because of the same features that drew attention to it on the roof.
-The clean lines and hidden fasteners make it a perfect siding panel, and give the added bonus of allowing the lines from the roof to continue through the facade in a waterfall effect.
+The clean lines and hidden fasteners make it a perfect siding panel and give the added bonus of allowing the lines from the roof to continue through the facade in a waterfall effect.

 Another popular option for residential siding is the metal shiplap panel (shown in the photo above).
 With more subtle lines than the standing seams, shiplap combines the appeal of a traditionally wooden siding, with the performance and aesthetics of a modern metal siding panel system.
-Of the three options discussed in this article, shiplap is the most subtle in appearance and often used in areas where detail will be most noticed like entryways and patio accent walls.
+Of the three options discussed in this article, shiplap is the most subtle in appearance and is often used in areas where detail will be most noticed like entryways and patio accent walls.

 Among the most popular panels at Bridger Steel, the Ultra Batten wall panel is a big favorite with designers looking for a bold statement in their facade.
 While the shiplap and standing seam provide a subtle look, the Ultra and Snap Batten panels are chosen for their dramatic lines.
 Emulating a traditional board and batten look, the use of this panel in a facade can influence sight lines like no other, making it very appealing to designers and homeowners alike.